zeek/zeek/frameworks/input.rst

 The input framework supports different kinds of readers for different kinds of source data files.
-At the moment, the default reader reads ASCII files formatted in the Bro log file format (tab-separated values with a "#fields" header line).
-Several other readers are included in Bro.
+At the moment, the default reader reads ASCII files formatted in the Zeek log file format (tab-separated values with a "#fields" header line).
+Several other readers are included in Zeek.

 The raw reader reads a file that is split by a specified record separator (newline by default).
 The contents are